rebecca-pete/sea-nyc-weather/README.md

 ---                          |---------
 dataframe                    | An object of data, similar to a matrix. matrix                       | A matrix is an array of arrays.
-A nested loop is an example of a matrix. method chaining              | A programming technique that allows the user to "chain" or attach sequential methods to a single object.
+A nested loop is an example of a matrix. method chaining              | A programming technique that allows the user to "chain" or attach subsequent methods to a single object.

 ## Method Dictionary